Datadog (NASDAQ:DDOG) Issues FY 2021 Earnings Guidance

 Datadog (NASDAQ:DDOG) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.260-$0.280 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.160.
 The company issued revenue guidance of $938 million-$944 million, compared to the consensus revenue estimate of $886.16 million.Datadog also updated its Q3 2021 guidance to $0.050-$0.060 EPS.

-Several equities research analysts have issued reports on the company.
-JMP Securities restated a hold rating on shares of Datadog in a report on Friday, August 20th.
-Royal Bank of Canada lifted their price objective on Datadog from $90.00 to $110.00 and gave the stock a sector perform rating in a report on Monday, August 2nd.
-Barclays lifted their price objective on Datadog from $125.00 to $156.00 and gave the stock an overweight rating in a report on Friday, August 6th.
-Berenberg Bank upgraded Datadog from a hold rating to a buy rating and set a $111.00 price objective on the stock in a report on Friday, May 7th.
-Finally, Mizuho lifted their price objective on Datadog from $115.00 to $145.00 and gave the stock a buy rating in a report on Friday, August 6th.
-One research analyst has rated the stock with a sell rating, nine have assigned a hold rating and fourteen have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $130.24.
+DDOG has been the subject of a number of research analyst reports.
+Needham & Company LLC upped their price objective on shares of Datadog from $150.00 to $173.00 and gave the stock a buy rating in a research report on Thursday, August 5th. initiated coverage on shares of Datadog in a research report on Thursday, July 8th.
+They set a buy rating and a $138.00 price objective for the company.
+JMP Securities restated a hold rating on shares of Datadog in a research report on Friday, August 20th.
+Morgan Stanley upped their price objective on shares of Datadog from $120.00 to $150.00 and gave the stock an overweight rating in a research report on Friday, August 6th.
+Finally, Zacks Investment Research upgraded shares of Datadog from a sell rating to a hold rating and set a $139.00 price objective for the company in a research report on Monday, August 9th.
+One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $130.24.

-In other news, insider Madre Armelle De sold 3,750 shares of the business’s stock in a transaction on Friday, June 25th.
-The stock was sold at an average price of $105.51, for a total transaction of $395,662.50.
-Following the sale, the insider now directly owns 65,136 shares of the company’s stock, valued at $6,872,499.36.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Julie Richardson sold 3,126 shares of the business’s stock in a transaction on Monday, June 14th.
-The stock was sold at an average price of $97.00, for a total value of $303,222.00.
-Following the sale, the director now directly owns 7,543 shares in the company, valued at $731,671.
+In related news, insider Amit Agarwal sold 7,500 shares of the firm’s stock in a transaction that occurred on Wednesday, June 16th.
+The shares were sold at an average price of $98.55, for a total value of $739,125.00.
+Following the sale, the insider now owns 180,797 shares of the company’s stock, valued at $17,817,544.35.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO David M. Obstler sold 15,000 shares of the firm’s stock in a transaction that occurred on Wednesday, June 9th.
+The shares were sold at an average price of $92.27, for a total transaction of $1,384,050.00.
+Following the completion of the sale, the chief financial officer now directly owns 177,095 shares in the company, valued at approximately $16,340,555.65.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 1,432,906 shares of company stock valued at $182,511,080.
+In the last three months, insiders sold 1,455,428 shares of company stock valued at $185,595,379.
 Insiders own 20.23% of the company’s stock.

 Datadog, Inc provides monitoring and analytics platform for developers, information technology operations teams, and business users in the cloud in North America and internationally.
 The company's SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management, and security monitoring to provide real-time observability of customers technology stack.